-Where necessary wear a respirator approved for crystalline silica containing dust and other components (see Section 3) when using, handling, storing or disposing of this product or bag.
-Maintain, clean, and fit test respirators in accordance with OSHA standard 29 CFR §1910.134.
+Where necessary to reduce exposures below the PEL or other applicable exposure limit (if lower than the PEL), wear a respirator approved for silica containing dust and other components (see Section 3) when using, handling, storing or disposing of this product or bag.
+See Section 8, for further information on respirators.
+Do not wear a tight-fitting respirator with facial hair such as a beard or mustache that prevents a good face to face piece seal between the respirator and face.
+Maintain, clean, and fit test respirators in accordance with applicable standards such OSHA 29 CFR §1910.134.